foundryvtt/foundryvtt/_build/html/_sources/pages/tutorial.rst.txt

     An assistant GM is similar to a regular GameMaster, they can see the entire game canvas and can create or edit all content.
 Some permissions are limited, however: Assistant GMs are not allowed to delete Actors, Scenes, or Items.

+Even if you don't have any specific players in mind for your world yet, I recommend creating at least one Player user that you can use for testing out your content from the perspective of a potential player.

 First Steps in your World
 =========================